agentgrep find

 Examples

-List every store agentgrep can read for one agent:
+List every store agentgrep can read (no positional pattern needed — fd parity):

 $ agentgrep find codex